Audley Chalfont Dene

 Buying a retirement home can be a nerve-racking business because there is so much to consider.
 This print-out-and-keep checklist will help you with your search

-Whichever property you choose you will live independently in a self-contained apartment or house.
-Some developments offer communal facilities, ranging from beautifully maintained gardens, tennis courts, a spa, swimming pool, restaurant, allotments, a doctor’s surgery, laundry and hairdressers.
+Some developments such as Charters Village operated by Retirement Villages Group and The Landsby in London run by Elysian Residences offer communal facilities, ranging from beautifully maintained gardens, tennis courts, a spa, swimming pool, restaurant, allotments, a doctor’s surgery, laundry and hairdressers.